sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/telemetry/index.md

 1. [A telemetry event is recorded](#recording-events).
 This can happen in clients using SDKs like [`@sourcegraph/telemetry`](https://github.com/sourcegraph/telemetry), or using [`internal/telemetry/telemetryrecorder`](https://github.com/sourcegraph/sourcegraph/blob/main/internal/telemetry/telemetryrecorder/telemetryrecorder.go) in the backend.
 2. Within each telemetry SDK, additional metadata is automatically injected - in clients through [processors](https://github.com/sourcegraph/telemetry/blob/main/src/processors/index.ts) and [the GraphQL mutation](https://github.com/sourcegraph/sourcegraph/blob/main/cmd/frontend/internal/telemetry/resolvers/telemetrygateway.go), and in the backend through [the events adapter](https://github.com/sourcegraph/sourcegraph/blob/main/internal/telemetry/telemetrygateway.go).
-3. The telemetry event is [translated into the existing `event_logs` table](https://github.com/sourcegraph/sourcegraph/blob/main/internal/telemetry/teestore/teestore.go) (for use in [admin analytics](../../../admin/analytics.md)), and stored in a temporary queue for export.
+3. The telemetry event is translated into the existing `event_logs` table (for use in [admin analytics](../../../admin/analytics.md)), and stored in a temporary queue for export - see [storing events](./architecture.md#storing-events).
-4. Periodically, events are [exported from the cache](https://github.com/sourcegraph/sourcegraph/blob/main/internal/telemetry/export/export.go) and exported to Sourcegraph's Telemetry Gateway service, which forwards it to our data warehouse - see [exporting events](#exporting-events).
+4. Periodically, events are exported from the cache and exported to Sourcegraph's Telemetry Gateway service, which forwards it to our data warehouse - see [exported events](#exported-events) and [exporting events](./architecture.md#exporting-events).

+See [telemetry export architecture](./architecture.md) for more details.

 ## Recording events